Elisabeth Seitz: 2019

 In March Seitz competed at the Stuttgart World Cup where she won bronze behind Simone Biles of the United States and Ana Padurariu of Canada.
 In August she competed at the German Championships where she placed fifth in the all-around, first on uneven bars, and second on floor exercise behind Kim Bui.

 In September Seitz was named to the team to compete at the 2019 World Championships in Stuttgart alongside Kim Bui, Emelie Petz, Sarah Voss, and Sophie Scheder.
 Later that month she competed at a friendly in Worms, Germany where she finished first in the all-around and helped Germany finish first in the team competition.

 At the World Championships Seitz competed all four events during qualification and helped Germany place ninth as a team.
 Although they did not qualify to the team final, they qualified a team to the 2020 Olympic Games in Tokyo.
 Individually Seitz qualified to the all-around and uneven bars finals.
 During the all-around final Seitz finished in sixth place and became the highest placing German female gymnast at a World Championships all-around final since Germany's reunification.
 Additionally she received the second highest uneven bars score of the day behind reigning World Uneven Bar Champion Nina Derwael of Belgium.
 During the uneven bars final Seitz fell off the apparatus and finished in eighth place.

 In November Seitz competed at the Swiss Cup alongside Andy Toba.
-Together they finished fourth behind the United States (Jade Carey and Allan Bower), the Ukraine (Diana Varinska and Oleg Verniaiev), and Switzerland (Giulia Steingruber and Oliver Hegi).
+Together they finished fourth behind the United States (Jade Carey and Allan Bower), Ukraine (Diana Varinska and Oleg Verniaiev), and Switzerland (Giulia Steingruber and Oliver Hegi).